alvii147/Boilerplate/README.md

 <img src="img/reactjs_logo.PNG" alt="ReactJS logo" width="300"/>

-`createboilerplate.sh` also supports Django and [React.JS](https://reactjs.org/) integration using webpack, babel and the Django REST framework.
+`createboilerplate.sh` also supports Django and [React.JS](https://reactjs.org/) integration using [webpack](https://webpack.js.org/), [babel](https://babeljs.io/) and the Django REST framework.
 This can be done using the **-r** option.
 Running it with the React.JS option sets up the project to render the home page using a React component instead of an HTML template (login and register pages are still rendered using HTML templates and crispy forms).

 Running the React.JS option creates a `frontend` Django application which includes all React components and dependencies:

 ![Django-React frontend app tree](img/djangoreact_tree.PNG)

+The main component, `App.js`, includes functions written with [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) for executing create, read, update and delete operations through the Django REST framework.

 This also creates a `launch.sh`, intended to be used as a shortcut to run both the Django application and the webpack dev server.
 Executing `launch.sh` should run the server with the same application as the one without the React.JS option at `https://localhost:8000`.